matwerber1/serverless-airflow-on-aws-fargate/README.md

 # Status

-1. The Aurora Postgres database and Airflow ECS Fargate tasks (webserver, scheduler, flower, redis, worker) are all running.

-2. The webserver claims that the scheduler is healthy.

-3. The Fargate worker task appears as a `worker` on the Flower dashboard.

-Despite the above, nothing seems to happen / trigger when I try to run a test DAG.

-Need to investigate...
+Just got everything finally working.
+I ran a DAG and it was successfully passed to and executed by the worker container :)

 ## TODO List

+1. Learn how to use Airflow :)
-1. Generate Redis and Postgres passwords that do not cause errors (see **Lessons Learned** and **Known Issues**)
+1. Generate Redis and Postgres passwords that do not cause errors (see **Known Issues**)
 2. Add security groups with least privileges to each ECS service
 3. Add IAM roles with least privileges to each ECS task definition (or remove the task role)
 4. Generate a random fernet key rather than hard-coding into code (probably a custom Lambda resource to save in Secrets Manager?)